immcsorley/Hello_World/README.md

 # Hello_World
-Hello everyone, I am a Junior at the U of Iowa studying Business Analytics and Information Systems.
-I graduate in December of 2022 but am getting my masters degree in business analytics after my undergrad.
+Hello everyone, I am a Junior at the University of Iowa studying Business Analytics and Information Systems.
+I graduate in December of 2022 but I am also enrolled in the masters of business analytics program and will be continuing on with that after my undergrad.
 ## **Projects**
 # **Description**
 **How to run program**